The Postman Always Rings Twice (novel): Critical response

 Postman were really unintentional."
 The fame of The Postman Always Rings Twice prompted parodies: humorist James Thurber, who had worked with Cain at The New Yorker in the early 1930s, offered a burlesque of the first sentence of the novel which opens: "They kicked me out of college when I was about twenty-seven…"

-Hoopes regards The Post Always Rings Twice as "that rarest of literary achievements—a best-seller widely acclaimed by the critics."
+Hoopes regards The Postman Always Rings Twice as "that rarest of literary achievements—a best-seller widely acclaimed by the critics."

 Plot and theme origins

 Two sources informed Cain's plot inventions for The Postman Always Rings Twice.
 In California during the early 1930s, he frequented a gas station operated by a buxom woman who pumped his gas.
 Cain described his encounters with her:

 Cain discovered the dramatic component he required for the story in the details of the 1927 Ruth Snyder-Judd Gray case, in which a wife murdered her husband in collusion with her lover, the prototypes for his characters Cora Papadakis and Frank Chambers in Postman.
 Biographer Paul Skenazy suggests that Cain was intrigued not only by their adultery and murder, but the subsequent betrayals that sent Snyder and Gray into "a self-destructive spiral."